harnitsignalfx/apmworkshop/apm/python/README.md

 OpenTelemetry repo for python is here: https://github.com/signalfx/splunk-otel-python

-#### Step #5 Leave the Flask server running
+#### Step #5 Leave both the Flask server and the client application running

-You'll need need this process for the next client examples in the workshop.
+You'll need both terminal windows up and running for the next example in the workshop.

-You can now go to the next step of the lab [Java: traces from OKHttp client](../java)
+You can now go to the next step of the lab [Python: add manual instrumentation](../python-manual)

 [Return to APM Instrumentation Workshop Labs](../workshop-steps/3-workshop-labs.md)